 There was no room for the shenanigans of my past in my studio apartment: the twin bed, paper-covered desk, and industrial strength lamp took up all the space that my green area rug didn’t.
-Once, after getting a shower, I’d draped the damp towel atop the light thinking it would expedite the drying; the smoke alarm went off before the elastic of my underwear slapped around my waist.
-I’d handled the situation before there was flame, but the white fabric was forever scorched black and a wave of light-gray residue remained sketched on the cinderblocks of my ceiling.
+Once, after getting a shower, I’d draped the damp towel atop the light, thinking it would expedite the drying; the smoke alarm went off before the elastic of my underwear slapped around my waist.
+I’d handled the situation before there was flame, but the white fabric was forever scorched black, and a wave of light-gray residue remained sketched on the cinderblocks of my ceiling.

 My parents had cleaned the place for me when I’d moved in, made the space immaculate, and I’d done my best to maintain but hadn’t mastered the art of living without showing; I was glad I visited them every weekend instead of they, me.

-I always meant to return to college stocked with my family’s cleaning supplies but couldn’t escape the distractions of a last-minute hug, or a demand that I get going, home before dark; I never realized myself empty-handed until arrival, by which time I could only strip-off my clothes, kick my shoes into the corner on my way to collapse in bed.
+I always meant to return stocked with my family’s cleaning supplies but couldn’t escape the distractions of a last-minute hug, or a demand that I get going, home before dark; I never realized myself empty-handed until arrival, by which time I could only strip-off my clothes, kick my shoes into the corner on my way to collapse in bed.

 Every morning, day and night was me, alone, on a rickety craft that could never keep out the sea of entropy which, as I drowned in I also became the tide.
 Pissing was the only option I had to chip off the inner-gunk of my toilet bowl, I drank of lot of water but that just left dishes in the sink, cleaning those left a film on my hand that required a shower to get rid of; in that third step is where I was, finished with classes for the day, free time wasted, preparing to do it all again.

-I focused on my bony-V torso in a search for sprouted hairs.
-The only body hair I allowed belonged to the ‘happy trail’ that ran from my navel, I’d long ago lost that battle, but I had an electric shaver that did a good-enough job of trimming around my nipples and the one or two strands that popped through the divot of my sternum.
+I focused on my bony-V torso in a search for sprouted dissidents.
+The only body hair I allowed belonged to my happy trail, I’d long ago lost that battle, but I had an electric shaver that did a good-enough job of trimming around my nipples, and the one or two strands that popped through my sternum.

-The mirror had fogged up with the shower’s steam; I inhaled two nostrils full of hot air, plodded into the bathroom, brushed debris from between the bottom wrinkles of my feet, clicked open the frosted plastic divider to my shower, stepped in, shut it behind me.
+The mirror fogged up with the shower’s steam; I inhaled two nostrils full of hot air, plodded into the bathroom, brushed debris from between the bottom wrinkles of my feet, clicked open the frosted plastic divider to my shower, stepped in, shut it behind me.

-I shut my eyes, breathed, reopened and found the zit had grown past my flesh, was now the size and color of a poached egg.
-I poked the abscess and liquid burst out; the gush was thicker than me, first a brown pus that coiled through the air before slapping onto the floor.
+I shut my eyes, took a breath, looked again; the zit had grown past my flesh, was now the size and color of a poached egg.
+I poked the abscess and liquid burst out, a gush of brown pus that collected through the air before slapping onto the floor.

-The flow stopped, standing in front of me was an anatomically correct pus sculpture of myself, accurate up to my family’s hereditary red hair; it winked at me.
+Eventually, the flow stopped – in front of me stood an anatomically correct pus sculpture, accurate up to my family’s hereditary red hair –